trueadm/t7/readme.md

 ## Overview

-t7.js is a small, lightweight library for compiling ES2015 template strings into virtual DOM objects.
+t7.js is a small, lightweight JavaScript template library that compiles ES2015 template strings into virtual DOM objects.

 [Template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings)
 allow for JavaScript expressions to be embedded within literal strings.
 With that in mind,